-A significative letter of Carl Gustav Jung (1875-1961), already in his maturity, expressing his thoughts about some of his contemporary spiritual teachers, like Gurdjieff, Ouspensky, Rudolf Steiner and Bô Yin Râ, and also about the Communists, was published in the Letters, vol. 2, pp. 179-180:
+A significative letter of Carl Gustav Jung (1875-1961), already in his maturity, expressing his thoughts about some of contemporary spiritual teachers, like Gurdjieff, Ouspensky, Rudolf Steiner and Bô Yin Râ, and also about the Communists, was published in the Letters, vol. 2, pp. 179-180:

 «13 July, 1954